4.7. Digital Wind Tunnel II: Characterizing ABL Flows using Large-eddy Simulation

 In the Monitoring tab, we specified two line probes for monitoring the velocity profile at the inlet and incident location.
 To plot these profiles under Wind Profile select Name of the Profile as Profile1 and click Plot Profile button.
 For example, Fig. 4.7.8.1.1 shows the velocity profiles at the inlet which include mean velocity, turbulence intensity and length scale profiles.
 In this plot, the dotted black lines show the target profiles, while the red solid lines with o are the results from the CFD.

-Fig. 4.7.8.1.1 Comparison of the wind profiles from the CFD at the inlet with the targets values
+Fig. 4.7.8.1.1 Comparison of the wind profiles from the CFD at the inlet with the target values

 4.7.8.2.
 Velocity Spectra